Mirroring Composer Packages

 Installing packages from Packagist.org

 Packagist.org only collects and serves package metadata.
 Most importantly the names of packages, their respective dependencies and the location of their source code.
 Once Composer resolved the set of dependencies it writes out the composer.lock file containing all metadata for versions of packages that need to be installed.
 Composer then downloads every package listed in composer.lock.
-For each package Composer either downloads a distribution file (zip or tar) or clones the respective version control system (git, hg or svn) defined by the package maintainer.
-By default it selects a distribution file for every tagged release, you can modify Composer’s preference with the --prefer-source
+For each package, Composer either downloads a distribution archive (a zip or tar) or checks out the source code from the maintainer’s version control system.
+Either way, the files come from wherever the maintainer chose to host them.

 This means that installing open-source packages from Packagist.org relies on the respective package maintainers’ source code hosting to be up and running whenever you run composer install.
 Most of the time that’s GitHub but it may be any other service or even hosted by the package maintainer themselves.
 Packagist.org doesn’t handle building archives, storing or distributing the package source code.

-Further, mirroring gives you a copy of all dependencies your production system requires, so even if an open-source maintainer deletes their project you can safely switch to a new package at your own pace, because Composer can still install it from your Private Packagist repository until you remove it, too.
+Mirroring also gives you a copy of every dependency your production system requires.
+So even if an open-source maintainer deletes their package, Composer can still install it from your Private Packagist repository while you switch to a replacement at your own pace.

 Mirrored Repositories on Private Packagist